thorntonmc/dotfiles/README.md

 # dotfiles

-My personal dotfiles, with automatic installation that should work on Arch, Fedora, and Ubuntu
+My personal dotfiles, with automatic installation that work on Arch, Fedora, and Ubuntu

 To run the installer, simply